Your council

 Priority action: Deliver good and outstanding children's services with the voice of the child heard throughout.

-• The Children and Young People’s Plan has been approved, setting out our assurance and ambition plans and a city-wide strategic framework for all our partners and reflecting the key things that matter most to children, young people, parents and partners
+• The Children and Young People's Plan has been approved, setting out our assurance and ambition plans and a city-wide strategic framework for all our partners and reflecting the key things that matter most to children, young people, parents and partners.
+It makes the mental and emotional wellbeing of York's young people a top priority, as these are important issues for them.

 • 'Young People Belong in York' - Our Youth Strategy, was approved by Executive in November 2024.
 The youth strategy aims to focus on what really matters for young people in the city.
 It ensures that we listen to their voices, understand their needs, and work together to provide the best opportunities for them